Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States: Experiments

-It is also worth noting the performance of Joint-Train is traditionally regarded as the proximate performance upper bound of the lifelong person ReID model.
+It is also worth noting that the performance of Joint-Train is traditionally regarded as the proximate performance upper bound of the lifelong person ReID model.
 Similarly, when we train the standard and cloth-changing datasets jointly, we find the model can preserve its capability in the same-cloth scenario.
 However, the results in the cloth-changing domains are far from satisfactory.
-We argue that the acquired knowledge shows great discrepancy due to various clothing states across domains.
-The data imbalance in distribution, as well as the amount between standard and cloth-changing datasets, would make the model unexpectedly biased toward the former when they are used jointly for training.
-The results further reveal the challenges faced in our proposed LReID-Hybrid task that considers clothing variations during the real-world application of person ReID models.
-In contrast to the image model, the text encoder is trained by a mass of data, building a compact and well-represented space.
-Our proposed \textit{Teata} leverages the text space as an intermediary for knowledge transfer and accumulation, which can effectively alleviate the representation bias caused by data imbalance.
+We argue that the acquired knowledge shows significant discrepancy due to various clothing states across domains.
+The data imbalance in distribution and quantity between standard and cloth-changing datasets causes the model to be unexpectedly biased toward the former when they are used jointly for training.
+The results further reveal the challenges faced in our proposed LReID-Hybrid task, which considers clothing variations during the real-world application of person ReID models.
+Unlike the image model, the text encoder is trained on a massive amount of data, building a compact and well-represented space.
+Our proposed \textit{Teata} leverages the text space as an intermediary for knowledge transfer and accumulation, effectively alleviating the representation bias caused by data imbalance.